Abraham Abulafia: Influence

 According to Besserman's The Shambhala Guide to Kabbalah and Jewish Mysticism, Abulafia's "prophetic approach to meditation included manipulating the Hebrew letters in a nondenominational context that brought him into conflict with the Jewish establishment and provoked the Inquisition."

-In Italy, however, his works were translated into Latin and contributed substantially to the formation of Christian Qabbalah (sic).
+In Italy, however, his works were translated into Latin and contributed substantially to the formation of Christian Kabbalah.

 In the Middle East, ecstatic Kabbalah was accepted without reservation.
 Clear traces of Abulafian doctrine are evident in the works of Isaac ben Samuel of Acre, Yehudah Albotini and Hayyim ben Joseph Vital.
 In Israel, Abulafia’s ideas were combined with Sufi elements, apparently stemming from the school of Ibn Arabi; thus Sufi views were introduced into European Kabbalah.